How to Generate OG Images in Next.js with a Single API Call

 }

-The /og-image endpoint works without an API key (rate-limited to 10 req/min per IP).
-For production traffic, add your key via &api_key=rpx_... or the X-Api-Key header to remove the watermark and get higher limits.
+The /og-image endpoint works without an API key (rate-limited to 10 req/min per IP) and adds a small watermark.
+For production traffic, pass your key via &api_key=rpx_... or the X-Api-Key header to remove the watermark and unlock higher limits.

-When you need your brand colors, custom fonts, or a layout that does not fit the default template, use the /v1/render endpoint.
-You send raw HTML and get back a binary PNG.
+When you need custom brand colors, specific fonts, or a layout that does not fit the default template, use the /v1/render endpoint.
+You POST raw HTML and receive a binary PNG.
+This is how most production integrations work.

 ts — app/og/route.ts